GreyTeddy/not_flappy_bird/README.md

 # not_flappy_bird
 A copy of flappy bird.
 But NOT flappy bird...

-It runs on p5.js
+It runs on electron js with p5.js library on it.

-Just open index.html